crossplane/crossplane/docs/services/aws-services-guide.md

 >```bash
 >{
->    "StackId": "arn:aws:cloudformation:eu-west-1:123456789012:stack/aws-serivce-example-stack 5730d720-d9d9-11e9-8662-029e8e947a9c"
+>    "StackId": "arn:aws:cloudformation:eu-west-1:123456789012:stack/aws-service-example-stack 5730d720-d9d9-11e9-8662-029e8e947a9c"
 >}
 >```

-Similar to VPC stack, creating the workers stack continutes in the background and could take a few minutes to complete.
+Similar to VPC stack, creating the workers stack continues in the background and could take a few minutes to complete.
 You can check its status by running:

 ```bash
 aws cloudformation describe-stacks --output json --stack-name ${WORKERS_STACK_NAME} --region ${REGION} | jq -r '.Stacks[0].StackStatus'